MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 <!-- HideUnsupportedHardwareNotifications-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy controls messages which are shown when Windows is running on a device that does not meet the minimum system requirements for this OS version.
+This policy controls messages which are shown when Windows is running on a device that doesn't meet the minimum system requirements for this OS version.

 - If you enable this policy setting, these messages will never appear on desktop or in the Settings app.

-- If you disable or do not configure this policy setting, these messages will appear on desktop and in the Settings app when Windows is running on a device that does not meet the minimum system requirements for this OS version.
+- If you disable or don't configure this policy setting, these messages will appear on desktop and in the Settings app when Windows is running on a device that doesn't meet the minimum system requirements for this OS version.
 <!-- HideUnsupportedHardwareNotifications-Description-End -->

 <!-- HideUnsupportedHardwareNotifications-Editable-Begin -->